Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 Why would someone need to potty train 2 children together?

-And of course, moms who work from home providing informal ongoing daycare in their home for another child may also find themselves potty training two kids of similar ages together.
+- Moms who work from home providing informal ongoing daycare in their home for another child may also find themselves potty training two kids of similar ages together.

 Hi, I'm Vera, and welcome to my site!
 If you're a parent too, you probably like to save money on your children's clothes.
 Certain children's stores can often actually be cheaper than the 'big box' stores.
 Yes, you can actually get cheaper and cuter clothes just by knowing where to shop: here is my article about the top 6 affordable kids clothing stores.